webcover.jpg

 May 2024 | Jacob conducts the world premiere of MoonFall, an immersive and interactive mythic fantasy ballet produced by Density512 and Red NightFall Productions in Austin, TX, in a sold out run over two weekends.

-Jacob has collaborated on performances at the Firefly Music Festival, SXSW Music Festival, Blanton Museum of Art, Liminal Sound Series, Boston University Messiaen Project, Fast Forward Austin, Here Be Monsters, Ragnar Kjartanson’s S.S.
-Hangover at The Contemporary Austin and Fusebox Festival, and with National Geographic Explorer Stuart Hyatt at the Cave Without a Name.
-A passionate educator, he has served on the teaching faculty of the Missouri Symphony Conservatory, University of Texas String Project, and joined Booker T. Washington High School for the Visual and Performing Arts as a visiting conductor and composer on two tours to Carnegie Hall.
-A champion of new music, Jacob has led world premieres of more than 50 works by living composers and co-founded DensitySOUND, a new music media and record label housed by Density512.
+Jacob has collaborated on performances at the SXSW Music Festival, Firefly Music Festival, Blanton Museum of Art, Fast Forward Austin, Here Be Monsters, The Contemporary Austin, Fusebox Festival, and with National Geographic Explorer Stuart Hyatt at the Cave Without a Name.
+A champion of new music, Jacob has led world premieres of more than 60 works.
+His longstanding commitment to collaborating with living composers has led to the development of new works in opera, ballet and multimedia.
+Jacob’s recordings of contemporary music can be heard on Density512’s in-house label DensitySOUND and Toccata Classics.

 In his work as a creative director, Jacob integrates theater and multimedia elements into immersive musical experiences.
 In recent projects, Jacob has served as a stage director, filmmaker, lighting designer, dramaturg, poet, mixing engineer, and clown.